Gravy77/milk_python_game/README.txt

 ***Operating System***

-This game was successfully executed in a Linux VM.
+This game was successfully executed in a Kali Linux VM.